Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 All this is to convey the victorious realization that it is the blood of Jesus that delivers us from the very chains of hell!

-Long, convoluted melismas convey the impression of hell's Ketten----chains or shackles (from bars 22, 36 and 68) but even mention of these cannot inhibit the exultant, persistent energy.
+Long, convoluted melismas convey the impression of hell's Ketten----chains or shackles (from bars 22, 36 and 68)----but even mention of these cannot inhibit the exultant, persistent energy.
 Sections of repeated notes on wind and strings push the music forward with undiminished momentum and vigour.

 But in the middle section (from bar 111) all this changes when the text states a fundamental Christian truth i.e. that which we inherit from Christ's sacrifice is of great value and it enables us to laugh at the anger of hell and the devil.
 The instrumental accompaniment becomes more sparse, leaving little but the voice and continuo.
 The mode changes from major to minor.
-The bizarre triplets on the word lache----laugh, represent a sort of manic chortling.
+The bizarre triplets on the word lache----laugh----represent a sort of manic chortling.
 But this is a deliberately mocking mirth, not a spontaneous outpouring of happiness.
 It is the representation of a formal religious stance rather than the expression of a sincere, personal emotion.
-Key words----Sterben----dying, and Erben----an inheritor (of God’s benefice)----are reinforced with forte chords on wind and double stopped strings.
+Key words----Sterben----dying, and Erben----an inheritor (of God’s benefice)----are reinforced with forte chords on wind and double-stopped strings.

 And of particular interest is the relative proportion of the two sections.
 Bach is often quite happy to make his contrasting B sections shorter than the outer ones which enclose it.
 But here the middle section is a mere twenty-four bars long, about a fifth of the length of the substantial A section.
 Hell's anger is depicted, but allied to the notion that we can brush it aside and even disparage it.
 It is not, however, something to dwell upon when we are celebrating our union with Christ.
 Even the musical proportions are constructed so as to make a didactic point!

 The closing chorale, along with those from Cs 42 and 108, completes in minor mode a cantata which begun in the major.
 This is something that Bach could not do in the first forty works where the opening movements were tied to the modes of the closing chorales.
-But in the final thirteen cantatas he has no such restraints, although it is interesting that while he uses the pattern major transforming to a minor, he seems not to have reversed it.
+But in the final thirteen cantatas he creates no such restraints, although it is interesting that while he uses the pattern major transforming to a minor, he seems not to have reversed it.
 Perhaps he thought that the minor mode best encapsulates appropriate feelings of gravitas and reflection; or possibly it just turned out that way.

 Here the final message is typically austere----no-one on earth is really worthy of the gifts of Christ's love and blessing.
 There is a sober, slightly depressive quality about this semi self-castigatory assertion.